Modius Blog

 Team members monitor real-time analytics and infrastructure status on large wall-mounted screens in a data center control room.

-TL;DR: Data center monitoring has been difficult to deploy because facilities equipment vendors have used proprietary, poorly documented management protocols, creating vendor lock-in.
-While IT gear has standardized on protocols like SNMP, facilities systems…
+Executive Summary Data center monitoring has historically been hard to deploy because facilities equipment vendors built proprietary, poorly documented management protocols that resist integration with standard IT tools.
+While IT gear standardized on SNMP years…

 Read more